 Evacuteer.org annually recruits, trains, and manages evacuation volunteers (Evacuteers) who assist with New Orleans' public evacuation option, called City-Assisted Evacuation (CAE).
 We serve to prepare and register evacuees, ensuring their ability to evacuate safely and with dignity.

 In 2009 Evacuteer.org developed a school-based youth outreach program called EvacuKids.
 Through a series of lessons and hands-on activities, we target low-income youth from ages 8 to 11 with emergency preparedness and evacuation resources, coastal science, and the tools necessary to build resiliency and develop agency through a trauma-based lens.
 We have reached over 1,000 students to-date in public schools in the Gentilly, Central City, New Orleans East, and Broadmoor neighborhoods.

-Immediately after the Southeast Louisiana flood events of August 2016, we deployed volunteers to assist with disaster response tasks including debris clean-up, home gutting, and case management.
+Immediately after the Southeast Louisiana flood events of August 2016, we deployed over 200 volunteers to assist with disaster response tasks including debris clean-up, home gutting, and case management.
 Following the tornadoes that struck New Orleans East in February 2017, we served as the Louisiana Voluntary Organizations Active in Disaster (LA-VOAD) liaison for the New Orleans region.
 We also deployed volunteers to serve at the emergency food distribution point in Joe Brown Park.

 Throughout the year we give emergency preparedness presentations at community centers, senior centers and churches; we table at health fairs, festivals and community events; we canvass neighborhoods with City-Assisted Evacuation (CAE) information; and provide supplementary training for our Evacuteers to encourage their ongoing education and development of best practices in the immense task of facilitating CAE.
 We are a dedicated staff of 2, a volunteer force of over 500, and the only nonprofit agency in New Orleans that dedicates resources to advocate for hurricane preparedness and disaster resiliency in our community year-round!